djcustard/GestureGAN/README.md

 18/04/20 - I have trained the model for two days in a row for the past two days, however on the last stage the image nor the model is saved.
 I believe that I run out of my allocated Google Colab time.
 Because of this I will save he discriminator models today as well whilst it trains.
 Then tomorrow I will train the final stage seperately.
 Today we'll be able to listen to the fadedd 128x128 model.

+19/04/20 - Training yesterday and today has produced some rather odd results.
+They give the impression to me that if I save the discrimintor then it resets?
+It doesn't seem to catch behaviour as it used to.
+For comparison I will show plots before and after saving was implemented:

 Because of my inability to be able to succesfully regenerate audio from the STFT images I recieve from Daisukelab's code, I returned to the GANSynth code.
 From reading their papers before, I understand that they are fully able to perform Audio->Spec-> Audio tasks.
 Inside their Python program, Specgrams_Helper, they define function's named "waves_to_specgrams" and "specgrams_to_waves".
 I will look into these methods soon.

 Links: